LIGO Detector Characterization in the first half of the fourth Observing run: Instrumental Investigations

 \subsubsection{Electronics ground noise}

 During the commissioning period before O4, spectra of the variation in current flowing from building electronics ground to neutral earth were observed to be correlated with noise in $h(t)$.
 A newly developed electronics ground injection system showed that noise in $h(t)$ could be produced by injecting $\sim$100~mA currents onto the building electronics ground.
 The coupling is thought to be produced by fluctuations in the potential of the electronics ground system due to the variations in current flows across the finite resistance between electronics ground and true neutral earth, measured to be about 2 $\Omega$ at \ac{LHO}~\cite{67075}.
-Forces on the charged test mass may fluctuate with the potentials of nearby electronic systems that are referenced to the fluctuating electronics ground, such as the electrostatic drive and ring heaters.
+Forces on the charged test mass may fluctuate with the potentials of nearby electronic systems that are referenced to the fluctuating electronics ground, such as the electrostatic drives (ESDs) and ring heaters.

 The noise from electronics ground potential fluctuations was reduced in two ways.
 First, the resistance between certain electronics chassis and the building electronics ground were reduced in order to reduce the total resistance to neutral earth for those electronics.
-Second, the biases of the electrostatic drives were swept and set to values that minimized the coupling to $h(t)$ of injections onto the electronics ground.
-It is thought that, at the coupling minimum, the forces on the charged test mass due to ground potential fluctuations are partially canceled out by an opposite dipole force associated with the bias-polarization of the test mass~\cite{67075}.
-These mitigations resulted in range improvements of a few megaparsecs.
-Further mitigation could be obtained by shielding electronics inside the chamber from the test mass with shields connected to the chamber.

-The \ac{LIGO} test masses are held in place by a quadruple pendulum suspension~\cite{aligodesign}.
-The top three stages of the pendulum suspension employ magnetic actuators to hold the suspension fixed, while the test mass itself is held in place by four low-noise \acp{ESD}~\cite{esdoverview}.
-The test masses located at ends of the interferometer arms require more actuation than the input test masses~\cite{aligodesign}.
-The electric force that the \ac{ESD}s apply to the end test masses depends on the electric potential between the test mass and its surroundings as well as the voltage supplied to the \ac{ESD} electrodes.
+At LHO it was found that lowering the resistance on the grounding wires for electronics chassis used to control test mass motion made the electronics less sensitive to ground potential fluctuations~\cite{65907, 66469}.
+Changing the grounding of controls chassis located at the end stations lowered the noise in $h(t)$ overall and also reduced coherence between test mass motion and current to ground below 100~Hz~\cite{67075}.